-A Wheelchair Accessible Vehicle (WAV) is a standard production vehicle that has been specially adapted by a conversion company to allow disabled people to travel in safety and comfort while seated in their wheelchair.
+A Wheelchair Accessible Vehicle (WAV) is a vehicle that has been specially adapted by a conversion company to allow disabled people to travel in safety and comfort while seated in their wheelchair as either a passenger or a driver.
+If you are a wheelchair user and you find that you are no longer able to transfer from your wheelchair to a standard car seat, or if your carer is unable to lift you into a vehicle, a WAV could be the right vehicle for you.

 A WAV can be leased through Motability in a similar way to a standard car.
-The key difference between the Motability car scheme and the Motability WAV scheme is the term of the lease:
+The key difference between the Motability car scheme and the Motability WAV scheme is the term of the lease.
+When you lease a Motability WAV the term lasts for 5 years and you get a 100,000 mile allowance (instead of 3 years / 60,000 miles when you lease a car).

 Every WAV leased through Motability comes with insurance for up to three drivers, full breakdown cover, annual road tax, tyre cover, windscreen replacement cover and servicing and maintenance at an authorised dealership for 5 years.

 Leasing a WAV through Motability couldn't be easier.
 Simply agree to exchange your government-funded Mobility Allowance to order the WAV you want.
 The money goes straight from the Department for Work and Pensions (DWP) to Motability every 4 weeks - all you’ll have to pay on top is an Advance Payment at the start of the lease agreement.